dustinstoltz/CMDist/README.md

   doc.closeness <- CMDist(dtm = my.dtm, cw = "thinking", wv = my.wv,
                           scale = FALSE, method = "euclidean")

 ```
+## Note About Relaxed Word Mover's Distance

+The most recent version of `text2vec` changed the algorithm underlying for calculating distances between two documents.
+Rather than the Relaxed Word Mover's Distance (RWMD) as discussed in Kusner et al's  (2015) "From Word Embeddings To Document Distances", it now uses the Linear-Complexity Relaxed Word Mover's Distance (LC-RWMD) as described by Atasu et al. (2017) paper.
+While LC-RWMD decreases computational demands, the decrease in accuracy renders it unusuable for the kind of conceptual engagement Concept Mover's Distance measures.
+Therefore, we incorporated code from an older version (0.5.1) of `text2vec` written by Dmitriy Selivanov directly into the `CMDist` package.

-For more discussion of the math behind the measure see Stoltz and Taylor (2019) "[Concept Mover's Distance](https://link.springer.com/article/10.1007/s42001-019-00048-6)" in the _Journal of Computational Social Science_.
+For more discussion of the math behind Concept Mover's Distance see Stoltz and Taylor (2019) "[Concept Mover's Distance](https://link.springer.com/article/10.1007/s42001-019-00048-6)" in the _Journal of Computational Social Science_.
 The replication code and data for that paper can be found here: https://github.com/dustinstoltz/concept_movers_distance_jcss

 ### THE END ----------------------------------------------------------